directormac/dotfiles/ARCHLINUX.md

 AUR Helper

-Paru makesure you installed rustup and set it up with `rustup toolchain install stable`
+Paru make sure you installed rustup and set it up with `rustup toolchain install stable`

 delete the directory after installation